NicholasCaporusso/NKU-students_wall/README.md

-# students-wall
+# Students' wall
-This is a collaborative project that features all the students who have taken my classes.
+This is a collaborative project that features all the students who have taken my INF286 - Introduction to Web Development course.

-Check the page out at https://nicholascaporusso.github.io/students-wall/
+Check the webpage out at https://nicholascaporusso.github.io/students-wall/

 ## Instructions for students:
 1. Email me your GitHub username, so I can enable you to modify the repository